 All content copyright © 2010-2019 Frank Revelo, United States copyright office registration number TX-7931345

 Made some progress these past few weeks sewing/buying lifetime supply of gear/clothes (see here), but still a long way to go.
 I really despise sewing but alternative is either paying someone else to do the job, which is even more trouble, since I would first have to find that someone and then carefully supervise them, or else I go back to using poorly designed commerical gear.
 Sewing also forces to be stationary in Reno for long periods.
 Should have started accumulating inventory in a systematic fashion long ago.
 Unfortunately, I wasn't completely confident in my packing list and designs until recently, and even now a few designs are still uncertain.
 Only item no longer sold and for which no obvious substitute is small repair tube of silnet, though maybe if lucky and careful I'll never use more than two tubes I currently have in stock.
 Preferred fabric for jacket lining, insulated hat and quilt shells currently out-of-stock, but vendor claims these should be in-stock in future.
 Boots most critical item, since I really don't want a substitute, and also most expensive item.
-But even $5000 for lifetime supply of boots small compared to lifetime cost of storage locker: almost $40K in today's dollars, assuming I live another 43 years (to age 100) and eventually switch to a smaller locker.
+But even $5000 for lifetime supply of boots small compared to projected lifetime cost of storage locker.
 Raw materials and manufactured goods cheap nowadays.
 Whereas labor, services and land rent all expensive, at least in the United States.

 Assuming eventual move to Europe year-round, does this imply moving lifetime supply of gear to Europe?
 Still thinking about this issue, versus bringing over 5 years of items at a time (5 pairs of boots, several sets of clothes, other consumables) as airline baggage during periodic visits to the United States, so as to minimize reliance on European storage locker.
 Losing contents of storage locker would be heart-breaking: rebuy/resew everything, go back to using crappy commercial gear, perhaps forced to change boots.
 Current storage locker in Reno professionally-run and constructed of concrete and steel with good fire-protection.
 Main risk is unable to update credit card information on file (in coma? prisoner?) for several years and eventually contents of storage locker sold to pay back rent.
 Probably minor risk compared to risk of losing my health so that hiking no longer possible and thus gear inventory no longer needed.